How to Create a Gratitude List That Actually Changes Your Outlook

 Keep it manageable

 Three deeply felt items are more valuable than ten superficial ones.
 Quality matters more than quantity.
+There’s no award for the longest gratitude list — and a list that becomes a chore to fill stops being a practice and starts being a drain.

-Mix up your method
+Mix up your gratitude list method

-• Create a dedicated email folder where you send yourself gratitude moments
+Creating a dedicated email folder where you send yourself gratitude moments

 Review periodically